- All Graduate Program Proposals

 Master’s Degree Program Proposals

-- Refer to the Graduate Council policies regarding master’s degree requirements, under GCAC-600 Research Degree Requirements for research master's degrees (M.A. and M.S.) and GCAC-700 Professional Degree Requirements for professional master's degrees, and the Guidelines for Research Master's Degree Proposals (in GCAC-206 Graduate Program Proposal - Procedures).
+- Refer to the Graduate Council policies regarding master’s degree requirements, under GCAC-600 Research Degree Requirements for research master's degrees (M.A. and M.S.) and GCAC-700 Professional Degree Requirements for professional master's degrees, and the relevant sections of GCAC-206 Graduate Curricular Proposal Requirements - Procedure and Guidelines.

 - A significant culminating or “capstone” experience or other mechanism to demonstrate evidence of analytical ability and synthesis of material is required.